Low-Congestion Shortcuts without Embedding

 Congestion and dilation are still well-defined for tree-restricted shortcuts.
-However, it is more convenient to use an alternative \textbf{block parameter} in place of dilation.
-The block parameter upper-bounds the number of connected components of each $H_i$ that intersects $P_i$.
-Note that, while $G[P_i]$ and therefore $G[P_i] + H$ are connected, $H_i$ by itself might not be.
-The intersection property ensures that we do not count components that have no vertices in $P_i$.
+However, it is more convenient to use an alternative \textbf{block parameter}, which in turn also bounds the dilation.
+The block parameter (upper-)bounds the number of components of $P_i$, where two nodes $u, v \in P_i$ are in different components if they cannot reach each other via $H_i$.

 \begin{definition} Let $\mathcal{H} = (H_1, H_2, ..., H_N)$ be a $T$-restricted shortcut on the graph $G = (V, E_G)$ with respect to the parts $\mathcal{P} = (P_i)_{i=1}^N$.
-Fix a part $P_i$ and consider the connected components of the spanning subgraph $(V, H_i)$.
-If such a connected component intersects $P_i$ we call it a \textbf{block component}.
-Furthermore, we define the \textbf{block parameter} $b$ of $\mathcal{H}$ to be any upper bound to the number of block components for all parts. \end{definition}
+Fix a part $P_i$ and consider the connected components of the subgraph $(V, H_i)$.
+If a component contains at least one node of $P_i$, we call it a \textbf{block component} (e.g., an isolated $v \in P_i$ is a block component).
+Furthermore, we say $\mc{H}$ has \textbf{block parameter} $b$ if the number of block components associated with each part is at most $b$. \end{definition}

-A block parameter implies a bound on dilation, hence the block parameter can be seen as a stronger measure of quality. \Cref{lemma:diameter-of-shortcut-with-b-blocks} argues that a block parameter of $b$ implies the dilation of $b(2\cdot\mathrm{depth}(T)+1)$.
+Note that a connected component of $(V, H_i)$ without nodes in $P_i$ does not need to be counted; it does not need any information from the part-wise aggregation of part $i$.
+On the other hand, an isolated vertex $\{v\}$ where $v \in P_i$ must be counted. \Cref{lemma:diameter-of-shortcut-with-b-blocks} argues that a block parameter of $b$ implies the dilation of $b(2\cdot\mathrm{depth}(T)+1)$.